MelissaKR/Leetcode_Challenge/README.md

 # Leetcode_Challenge

-This repository contains a Jupyter Notebooks that doecuments solutions for the April 2020 Leetcode coding challenge.
+This repository contains a Jupyter Notebooks that documents solutions for the April 2020 Leetcode coding challenge problems.

+Enjoy!